ospalh/anki-addons/pages/Dvorak keys.md

 title: Dvorak keys
 id: dvorak
-main_file: Dvorak%20keys.py
+main_file: dvorak_keys.py
 status: working
 type: addon
-date: 2012-10-17
+date: 2013-05-07
 status_color: green
 status_text_color: white
 abstract: "Use keys easy to use for user of the <a href=\"http://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard\">Dvorak simplified keyboard</a> to answer a question."
 first_image: Dvorak_keys.png
-first_alt: "Color-coded sketch of a keyboard and hands.
-The colors show which finger to use for which key.
+first_alt: "Sketch of a keyboard and hands.
 Some keys are marked as described in the text."
 first_caption: The keys to use.
 ankiweb_id: 2714331040